Role of the Authority

 Please note that consents and waivers are applicable for a limited time (from 12 – 36 months), after which time explicit consent must be re-requested.

 The Authority’s Reporting Duties

 The Authority collates Article 10 reports submitted by industry on an annual basis to confirm the tonnages of PIC chemicals exported and imported.
 The Authority in coordination with DAFM completes Article 20 reports bi-annually, reporting to ECHA and the Commission any requests for information on PIC chemicals from non-EU countries.
-The Authority in coordination with DAFM, Customs and the Department of Business, Enterprise and Innovation submits information to ECHA and the Commission on the implementation of the PIC Regulation in Ireland every three years.
+The Authority in coordination with DAFM, Customs and the Department of Enterprise, Trade and Employment submits information to ECHA and the Commission on the implementation of the PIC Regulation in Ireland every three years.

 The Authority supports Irish Customs to ensure that shipments containing PIC chemicals have been appropriately notified in ePIC.
 In the Single Administrative Document (SAD) for the export of PIC chemicals, exporters declare Y915 and the active reference identification number in box 44 of the SAD.
 Further guidance on the codes required in Box 44 of the SAD is available in Section 6.8 of ECHA’s PIC Guidance.